MiseCZ/commission-microservice-doc/README.md

 ### CM API

-The API is running on the UR [https://cm.services.golibe.com/prod/](https://cm.services.golibe.com/prod/).
+The API is running on the URL https://cm.cee-systems.com/prod/.
 The methods are described on [separate page](/methods.md).

 ### CM Smartpoint plugin